Trocadero, Newtown: Heritage listing

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

-The Trocadero is a wonderful and rare example of a Victorian Flemish style commercial building with free style Gothic detailing.
+The Trocadero is a rare example of a Victorian Flemish style commercial building with free style Gothic detailing.
 The building contributes greatly to the nineteenth century streetscape of King Street, newtown, being one of the most elaborate facades in the street.
 The bulk and industrial/warehouse nature of the Campbell Street facade dominates that streetscape.
 The interior retains several significant spaces: the skating rink hall, the billiards saloon, the second floor club room and tower (demolished), and the vestibule.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The building contains the remnants of terrace housing, a hall associated with the social and recreational life of the local community of Newtown and the wider Sydney community for over twenty years, shops and meeting spaces used by a wide section of the community variously for social functions, refuge, residence and factories and is associated with the development of the motor car industry in NSW through Propert's use and ownership of the building.
 The building is a significant record of the response and adaption of community and commercial sectors to the fluctuation of the economy of NSW from 1889 to 1998.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.